NCAlgebra/NC/README.md

 ## Running NCAlgebra

-In Mathematica (notebook or text interface), type
+If you installed our paclet, all NCAlgebra high-level packages are directly avaiable.
+For example, in Mathematica (notebook or text interface), just type

+    << NCAlgebra`

+to load NCAlgebra.

+If you installed manually, then you will need to to type

     << NC`

+first before loading any NCAlgebra packages.
 If this fails, your installation has problems (check out previous section).
-If your installation is succesful you will see a message
+If your installation is succesful you will see a message like:
-like:

     NC::Directory: You are using the version of NCAlgebra which is found in: "/your_home_directory/NC".

-Just type

-    << NCAlgebra`

-to load NCAlgebra
+**In the paclet version, it is not necessary to load the `NC``` anymore.**

+Loading ``NC``` in the paclet version is however still supported for backward compatibility.
+It does nothing other than post the message:

+	NC::Directory: You are using a paclet version of NCAlgebra.

 ## Now what?